 Strap in tight for a thrilling time at Atlanta Motor Speedway’s Folds of Honor-QuikTrip 500.
-NASCAR drivers will face off during three days of races from March 3-5.
-There are even discounted and free tickets for children 17 and under.
+NASCAR drivers will face off February 25.
+There are even discounted tickets for children 12 and under.
 Can’t make it to the competition?
 No worries.
 Race fans can get a taste of the experience throughout the year with track tours.
 Learn the history, visit Victory Lane and take three laps in the Speedway van around the same 1.54-mile track where racing greats have sped to victory.

 From burning rubber to burning calories, Panola Mountain State Park gives outdoor enthusiasts a challenging adventure while offering stunning views.
 This 100-acre granite outcrop is similar to Stone Mountain, but much more pristine.
 Adventures will enjoy hiking, biking, tree climbing, archery and more.
 Bikes are available for rent and there is a $5 parking fee.
 For more open-aired springtime fun, head to Cubihatcha Outdoor Center, open Monday-Friday.
 This unique preserved land is home to over 10 miles of trails sandwiched between two sparkling reservoirs.